 The route then continues to Ouistreham where the course heads south along the Orne canal.
 Pegasus Bridge looms up ahead, its structure an icon of the first few hours of the D-Day invasion.

 It was here where Horsa gliders, part of the three airborne divisions deployed during the night of June 5th, landed 50 metres away from the canal bridge.

 The gliders broke up on impact as they hit the field and soldiers scrambled out through the broken sides.
 Led by Lieutenant Brotheridge, the small platoon of commandos (the Oxfordshire and Buckinghamshire light infantry) charged across the bridge.

 Their mission was to take it intact in order to aid the main landing force which would be arriving in the morning at Sword Beach.
 But by the time Brotheridges's platoon reached Pegasus Bridge, the German guards had got themselves organised enough to open fire.
 Brotheridge was the first casualty of D-Day after being mortally wounded from a shot through the neck.
 The bridge was quickly over-run with reinforcements in the form of charging Willis Jeeps fitted with Browning machine guns.

 It is here at Pegasus Bridge that the epic D-Day 44 Challenge concludes.
 On arrival at the finish line you will be greeted with a celebratory drink and some well earnt food.
-Our overnight accommodation is a short journey from the finish line.
-Day 3: Tuesday 7th June Morning departure back to London via Calais crossing.
-Estimated time back to London Victoria 17:00 - 18:00.
-EVENT TIMINGS
+Our overnight accommodation is a short walk from the finish line and participants make their own way back.

+Day 3: Friday 7th June